-Korla is a textile and design house created in 2011 with offices in London and Singpaore.
-Formed by Jane Bonsor & Ted Utoft, the company creates distinctive textiles and home accessories.
-Leveraging on Jane’s successful design career and former fashion line Pocket Venus and Ted’s marketing and brand consulting tenure, Korla was formed to offer a new aesthetic of high design at an approachable price.
-The Anglo-American pair finds inspiration from their western roots and their eastern surroundings, creating evocative and playful prints on high-quality, natural interior textiles.
+Korla sells original and evocative printed interiors textiles and home accessories.
+The textile and design house was created in 2011 and now has offices in London and Singpaore, distribution agents in Ireland, America and Germany.
+Leveraging on Jane Bonsor's successful design career and former fashion line Pocket Venus and Ted Utoft's marketing and brand consulting tenure, Korla was formed to offer a new aesthetic of high design at an approachable price.
+The Anglo-American pair finds inspiration from their western roots and their eastern travels, creating evocative and playful prints on high-quality, natural interior textiles.
 Bold colours, iconic motifs and strong patterns are coordinated across collections to give customers the ability and courage to mix, match and play with various prints to reflect their personality and taste.

 Jane Bonsor is the British-born designer behind Korla.
 After graduating with first class honours from Edinburgh University she started her career as a fashion buyer and product developer and then spent seven years building up her own fashion label Pocket Venus.
 During that time she sold her creations to over 50 boutiques and department stores worldwide.
 A cult celebrity following included Kate Middleton, Rachel Bilson & Rosamund Pike who loved the label’s signature style of eclectic, vintage silhouettes combined with Jane’s bespoke prints, designed exclusively for the label.
 She then moved to Singapore with her husband, sold her business, had three babies in quick succession and decided to leap into the world of interiors with the launch of Korla.
 As Creative Director she has chosen the best prints from her Pocket Venus catalogue, tweaking both colour and scale to transform them from fashion fabrics into a dynamic interiors collection.
 The collection has grown significantly with a growing body of designs created specifically for Korla.